📅 Last updated: May 2026

 Non-OA Retirement Visa

 The classic long-stay option for over-50s.
 Requires 800,000 THB in a Thai bank or 65,000 THB/month income.
-Renewed annually from Phuket Immigration in Chalong.
+Renewed annually from Phuket Immigration.
+Step-by-step guide with bank deposit timing rules.

 Age 50+ 1 year, renewable ~1,900 THB/year